getnexusapp/.github/profile/README.md

 Nexus was built without a Nexus backend.

-Your workspace is stored locally on your computer.
-Notes and semantic search run locally, including the embedding model used to find meaning across your notes.
+Your workspace — notes, folders, tags, links, chat history, version history — is all stored in a single local SQLite file on your computer.
+Semantic search runs locally too, including the embedding model used to find meaning across your notes.

-The Assistant uses **BYOK (Bring Your Own Key)**.
-When you ask an AI question, the request goes directly from your device to your AI provider using your own API key.
-Nexus doesn't sit between you and the provider, and Nexus has nothing to store or route.
+The Assistant uses **BYOK (Bring Your Own Key)** with Google Gemini.
+When you ask a question, your device sends the request straight to Google using your own Gemini API key — Nexus has no shared key, no server of its own, and nothing to route or store on your behalf.

 **No account.
 No Nexus server.
 No automatic cloud sync.
 Your knowledge stays on your machine.**